-CRM tools especially Infusionsoft CRM helps you remove duplicates from your system all together.
-Infusionsoft does this by automatically updating existing customer info the moment that same person creates a new opt-in.
+CRM tools especially Infusionsoft by Keap CRM helps you remove duplicates from your system all together.
+Infusionsoft by Keap does this by automatically updating existing customer info the moment that same person creates a new opt-in.
 This whole automatic update prevents you from two contacts for the same customer.

 As stated earlier, CRM tools usually update your existing database whenever your customers access your site using opt-in forms.
 This whole process makes it quicker and easier for you to have up to date contact details.

 Contrary to common belief, CRM systems are actually distinguishable from each other.
 Every CRM tool you find online has their own special features, which make them stand out from their competitors, while others have automatic updates, some have better templates, and so on.
 To say that all CRM tools are the same, is like saying all clothing brands from Chanel to Forever21 produces the same style type of clothes.

 Many CRM companies offer different approaches to gathering data for your business, some like it straight forward, others like to pass through different mediums to get more substantial info.
 Either way, all companies have the same end goals which is getting all the information you need.

 Different CRM tools have their own purposes, for example, some CRM tools cater to the needs of contractors, and others have features suited for big companies.
 These individual software features make choosing a CRM software make it more personalised for you, because it lets you pick a tool based on what you need and not the standard norm.